 It then spreads between humans by direct contact with infected blood, bodily fluids or organs, or indirectly through contact with contaminated environments.
 Even funerals of Ebola victims can be a risk, if mourners have direct contact with the body of the deceased.

 The incubation period can last from two days to three weeks, and diagnosis is difficult.
 The human disease has so far been mostly limited to Africa, although one strain has cropped up in the Philippines.

 Ebola outbreaks occur primarily in remote villages in Central and West Africa, near tropical rainforests, says the WHO.

 It was first discovered in the Democratic Republic of Congo in 1976 since when it has affected countries further east, including Uganda and Sudan.
-This outbreak is unusual because it is centred in Guinea, which has never before been affected and is spreading to urban areas.
+This outbreak is unusual because it started in Guinea, which has never before been affected, and is spreading to urban areas.

 The medical charity Medecins Sans Frontieres (MSF) says the outbreak is "unprecedented" in the way the cases were scattered in multiple locations across Guinea, hundreds of kilometres apart, and says it is a "race against time" to check people who come into contact with sick people.WHO: West Africa Ebola outbreak figures as of 27 July